angrybacon/doomsday-wiki/markdown/articles/2018/03/06/scg-worcester-report.md

 We grab breakfast and walk over to the venue.
 I sell a few EDH staples I'll never use and get a foil Lab Maniac and a foil Empty the Warrens.
-Then I scribble out my decklist for the legacy Classic.
+Then I scribble out my decklist for the Legacy Classic.
 I decided to drop the green splash this time, to compare the two versions.

 ::decklist{path=2018/03/ddft.ubr}